by MU Instructional Designers

 As discussed in the principles of backward design, all instructional activities/assessments need to be directly related to learning objectives.
 Highlighting this relevance can help students make connections between course activities and the skills/knowledge that they’re developing in the course.

 Our second aspect of relevance is a defining principle of andragogy (the science of teaching adults): adult learners, online or face-to-face, want to see real-world applications for what they are learning.
-Think about how your students might be using this knowledge in their future careers or general responsibilities as an informed citizen.
+These authentic, real-world applications assignments are sometimes referred to as “non-disposable assignments (NDAs).”
+1 Think about how your students might be using this knowledge in their future careers or general responsibilities as an informed citizen.

 In addition to andragogy, this practice is aligned with Universal Design for Learning (UDL)‘s principle, provide multiple means of engagement.
 Within the guideline for providing option for recruiting interest, UDL specifically promotes optimizing relevance, value, and authenticity (checkpoint 7.2).